Gilbert Bezzina

 Gilbert Bezzina is a French violinist and conductor of baroque opera.

+Early life and education

 Gilbert Bezzina studied violin at the Conservatory of Nice and continues to perform and record as a violinist.

+Career

-In 1965 he founded the “Société de Musique Ancienne de Nice”, and in 1982 the “Ensemble Baroque de Nice”, with which he has presented, and in some cases recorded, a series of revivals of baroque operas.
+In 1965 he founded the Société de Musique Ancienne de Nice, and in 1982 the Ensemble Baroque de Nice, with which he has presented, and in some cases recorded, a series of revivals of baroque operas.

+Credits

 A selection of Bezzina's major opera revivals include: